-- alt + t = to calibrate the line sensors (see below)
+- alt + t = to open the calibration panel, change the SumoRobot name, calibrate the sensors and motors (see below)

-- alt + arrow keys = to drive the robot around
+- alt + arrow keys = to move the SumoRobot around

-- alt + c = show control panel, to change the connected robot
+- alt + c = show control panel (to change the connected SumoRobot)

 Press alt + p for entering the MicroPython mode.
 Here you can program the SumoRobot with using MicroPython code, a minified version of Python3.
 So you can import libraries, use variables, classes, definitions like usual to Python.
 The functions that are specific to the SumoRobot are explained below.

-This will move the robot to different directions, use LEFT, RIGHT, FORWARD, BACKWARD or SEARCH.
-SEARCH is a function that helps to find the other robot during the SumoMatch.
-It will rotate the robot for a while and then make it drive a bit forward.
+This will move the SumoRobot to different directions, use LEFT, RIGHT, FORWARD, BACKWARD or SEARCH.
+SEARCH is a function that helps to find the other SumoRobot during the SumoMatch.
+It will rotate the SumoRobot for a while and then make it drive a bit forward.
 Try it out!

-This will make the robot move in a direction for a certain time in case used together with multiple moves and sleeps.
-Use sleep after each move.
+This will make the SumoRobot move in a direction for a certain time in case used together with multiple moves and waits.
+Use wait after each move.
 Then also adjust the delay value which is in milliseconds, a 1000 milliseconds is 1 second.

 This will return if the SumoRobot sees something in front of it or not.
 It is mainly used to detect the other opponent SumoRobot on the SumoField, but it can be used also to see any other objects in front of the SumoRobot.
 The SumoRobot is set by default to see 40cm.
 Use this in combination with a if, else clause and move command.